mjf1406/worksheet-generators/README.md

 - URLs: put tools behind `/tools/`
 - URLs: put worksheet generators behind `/worksheet-generators/`
 - added: Assigner, Random now allows for one boy and one girl to be selected if there are two jobs with the same name
+- fixed: groups are now in the UI upon creation, no longer requiring a refresh

 ## Change Log

+2024/08/21

+- fixed: the DB no longer has strange errors
+- added: added [ALPHA] to the sidebar logo

 2024/08/08